adaptant-labs/go-sql-rest-driver/README.md

 # Go-SQL-REST-Driver

-A simple driver Go's [database/sql](https://golang.org/pkg/database/sql/) package for SQL over REST API endpoints, such as those found within the RestAssured Query Gateway.
+A simple driver for Go's [database/sql](https://golang.org/pkg/database/sql/) package for SQL over REST API endpoints, such as those found within the RestAssured Query Gateway.